TAbdiukov/TAbdiukov.github.io/content/post/2023-12-14-laser-eye-surgery-exp/index.md

 #### My choice and reasoning

-* LASIK - Too much risk, not happy about invasiveness, post-operation recovery risks
+* LASIK - Too much risk, not happy about invasiveness, post-operation recovery risks.
-* SMILE - Approved by FDA in 2016, not yet convinced that it's as safe as PRK
+* SMILE - Approved by FDA in 2016, not yet convinced that it's as safe as PRK.
-* ICL.. - In my opinion, most invasive, I don't want an implant
+* ICL.. - In my opinion, most invasive, I don't want an implant.

 Therefore, I opted for the safest PRK/TransPRK, with very slight preference toward TransPRK.
 Yes, PRK/TransPRK is painful, but I'm no stranger to pain.